Central Africa’s only pure-play Copper Miner

 Project overview

-The Lunga property is located in the Northwest Province of Zambia approximately 230 km northwest of Lusaka and comprises one large-scale exploration licence (22250-HQ-LEL) covering 292 km2.
+The Lunga Project is located in the Northwest Province of Zambia approximately 230 km northwest of Lusaka and comprises one large-scale exploration licence covering 292 km2.

 Locations